Ruth Cross Kwansing

-Ruth Maryanne Cross Kwansing (born 6 April 1979) is an I-Kiribati politician who campaigned on South Tarawa as an independent member of parliament in Kiribati in the 2024 election.
-She then joined the Tobwaan Kiribati Party.
-She became the Minister of Women, Youth, Sport and Social Affairs.
+Ruth Maryanne Cross Kwansing O.M. (born 6 April 1979) is an I-Kiribati politician and community leader who serves as a Member of Parliament for the South Tarawa constituency.
+Initially elected as an independent candidate in the 2024 election, she subsequently joined the Tobwaan Kiribati Party.
+In 2024, she was appointed as the Minister of Women, Youth, Sport and Social Affairs by President Taneti Maamau.
+Prior to her political career, she was awarded the Kiribati Order of Merit in 2021 and was selected as the country's first Obama Foundation Asia-Pacific Leader in 2022.